 I completed a Licence de Droit at the University de Rennes 1 in 2015, including a year abroad from 2014-2015 at Cardiff University as an Erasmus student.
 I completed a LLM International Law at the University of Southampton in 2016 and a MA Security, Terrorism and Insurgency at the University of Leeds in 2018.

 I am currently a PhD in International Politics with a focus on French counterterrorism strategy under the supervision of Professor Edward Newman and Dr Gordon Clubb.

-I am currently a teaching assistant for the module ‘International Politics’ at the School of Politics and International Studies and ‘Understanding and Researching Contemporary Society’ at the School of Sociology and Social Policy – University of Leeds.
+I taught as a teaching assistant for the module ‘International Politics’ at the School of Politics and International Studies and ‘Understanding and Researching Contemporary Society’ at the School of Sociology and Social Policy – University of Leeds.